-Tutors deliver our extensive tutorial sessions which contain study and thinking skills to bridge the gap between GCSE and post-16 learning.
+Strong pastoral care is one of the pillars of our success.
+All students in Year 12 and 13 have a form tutor who provides the academic and wellbeing intervention central to post-16 accomplishments.
+Tutors deliver our Form Time sessions which contain study and discussion to bridge the gap between GCSE and post-16 learning.
 They also undertake academic mentoring with students on a one-to-one basis following our regular, calendared assessment and feedback windows known as Assessment Points, and post-exams.

 Beyond the system of tutors there is an extensive Sixth Form team:

-Mrs Mountain, Key Stage 5 Support Officer
+Mrs Mountain, Key Stage 5 Pastoral Manager

-Mrs ellis, Key Stage 5 Administration
+Mrs Odero, Key Stage 5 Administration

 SEND and Inclusion team

 Silverdale prides itself on having a strong inclusion team, who work extremely hard to ensure that all students can access their education and feel included within our organisation.
 This includes mental health support using innovative, nationally-recognised programmes.
 Our team of professionals also provides rigorous support and advice on safeguarding, inclusion, dyslexia and literacy, autism and communication, behaviour and engagement.
 We also have a Deaf and Hearing Impaired Integrated Resource within the school.